post detail page top

 WFM: You were the key personnel in propagating and introducing the Energy Conservation Building Code (ECBC) in India.
 Please brief us about ECBC and its purpose?

-Sanjay Seth (SS): Energy Conservation Building Code (ECBC) was developed by the Bureau of Energy Efficiency (BEE) which sets minimum energy performance standards of the various components of the building, while taking into the account the climatic zone in which it is located.
-The code is applicable to large commercial buildings having a connected load of 100 KW and above or contract demand 120 kVA and above and covers the following building systems:
+Sanjay Seth (SS): The Energy Conservation Building Code (ECBC) was developed by the Bureau of Energy Efficiency (BEE) which sets minimum energy performance standards for the various components of the building while taking into account the climatic zone in which it is located.
+The code is applicable to large commercial buildings having a connected load of 100 KW and above or contract demand of 120 kVA and above and covers the following building systems:

 1. Building Envelope